SimonWoodtli/zet/20230303072940/README.md

 ## 6. Install Home Manager (skip this if you use Flakes)

-> if you plan to use flakes you don't add the home-manager channel, also you don't add home-manager to the /etc/nixos/configuration.nix file
+> ⚠️ If you plan to use flakes skip these steps.

 1. if you add home-manager as a NixOS Module into your configuration.nix file, add packages for home manager: `sudo nix-channel --add https://github.com/nix-community/home-manager/archive/release-22.11.tar.gz home-manager`

-Example of /etc/nixos/configuration.nix:
+1. Add to /etc/nixos/configuration.nix:

 ```
   imports =